-The day started out the day with somewhat firm conditions, but with the 76 degree temps in the forecast, we knew that "firm" wasn't a word we'd be thinking of for long.
+The day started out with somewhat firm conditions, but with the 76 degree temps in the forecast, we knew that "firm" wasn't a word we'd be thinking of for long.

 First turns off the top of KT22 heading toward the Saddle (Headwall Chair) firm groomers, it was pretty clear that the Dakota was going to be stable, hold an edge and get me where I wanted to go without a problem, but this is not where she would really shine.